top of page

 <!-- ai-language: English -->

-Including Crypto in a Florida Estate Plan
+Including Crypto in a Florida Digital Asset Estate Plan

-Technological evolution is reshaping the legal landscape.
 Estate planning in Florida is no longer limited to real estate, retirement accounts, and bank holdings.
 Today, cryptocurrencies (Bitcoin, Ethereum, Dogecoin), NFTs, streaming royalties (Twitch, YouTube), gaming accounts, and digital wallets all form part of a person’s legacy—and must be treated with legal precision.

 At The Law Offices of Carolina Nunez, P.A., we specialize in modern Florida estate planning law, addressing these overlooked but increasingly critical assets.
 We understand the complexity, value, and legal gray areas associated with these emerging digital assets, and we tailor each estate plan to meet evolving regulatory standards and personal wishes.